zetavg/chromium-website/site/blink/launching-features/index.md

 ### Web-developer-facing change to existing behavior {:#behavior-changes}

-#### Step 1: Write up motivation {:#behavior-change-motivation}

-Fill out the “Motivation” section in ChromeStatus with a brief summary of the reasons we want to modify the current behavior.

-#### Step 2: Assess backwards compatibility {:#behavior-change-compat}
+#### Before you begin: Assess backwards compatibility {:#behavior-change-compat}

-At this step, you should determine if the behavior change you're trying to make can be considered a low-risk bug fix, or it has non-negligible likelihood to result in site breakage.
+Before choosing this feature type, you should determine if the behavior change you're trying to make can be considered a low-risk bug fix, or it has non-negligible likelihood to result in site breakage.